turingschool/front-end-curriculum/lessons/websockets.md

 });
 ```

 Like everything with WebSockets, this is a two-part affair.
-The server is now emitting an event called `message` (this name is arbitrary - you can name the event whatever makes sense).
-We now need to do something when the client receives that message.
+The server is now emitting a `message` event.
+We now need to do something when the client receives that event.

 ```js
 // public/application.js